 AA Life Insurance policies come with a 'Guaranteed Insurability Option' that allows you to increase your cover as easily as possible.
 If you decide to use this option you won't need to go through any more health questions or medical assessments.

-You can choose to increase your cover up to a maximum of 50% of the initial sum that you chose, on multiple occasions, or a maximum of £150,000.
+You can choose to increase your cover up to a maximum of 50% of the initial sum that you chose, on multiple occasions, or to a maximum of £150,000.

 If you are increasing the amount based on a mortgage increase, then it is also limited to the increase of your mortgage or the increase of your salary.